Department of Computer Science

 abishara (at) cs (dot) stanford (dot) edu

-I am currently a Postdoctoral fellow at the Hooper Foundation within UCSF working under Peter Turnbaugh.
+I am currently at SiFive.
+I was briefly a Postdoctoral Fellow at the Hooper Foundation within UCSF working under Peter Turnbaugh.

 I completed my Ph.D. in Computer Science at Stanford advised by Serafim Batzoglou.
 I developed novel computational approaches for genome assembly that leveraged recent sequencing techniques such as 10x Genomics.
 My work has allowed sequence assembly of large nearly identical repeat genes within in the human genome and for near reference-grade microbial genome drafts to be obtained using a single metagenomic sequencing experiment.

 I completed my undergraduate degree in Electrical Engineering and Computer Science (EECS) at UC Berkeley in 2010.
 As an undergraduate, I worked in the Computer Architecture group in the Par Lab under Krste Asanovic.
 I worked for just under two years at Apple in the Mobile Silicon CPU group before coming to Stanford.

 Outside of work, I cycle and play tennis.

 High-quality genome sequences of uncultured microbes by assembly of read clouds.